Andrew Downes (composer): Career

 In addition to live performances, Downes' music has been broadcast on BBC Radios 2, 3, and 4, BBC TV, France Musique, Italian TV, Austrian Radio, Dutch Radio, Czech Radio, and Central Peking Radio.
 Seventeen CDs have been made of his music.

 He composed The Marshes of Glynn for the Royal opening of the Adrian Boult Hall in Birmingham in 1986, and his Centenary Fire Dances were first performed for the City of Birmingham's Centenary Festival of Fireworks and Music.
 He wrote an Overture for the Three Choirs Festival.
 His vocal music includes songs for the Cantamus Girls Choir, song cycles for Sarah Walker and the tenor John Mitchinson broadcast on BBC Radio 3, and anthems for the BBC 4 Daily Service.

 He composed music for horns, including Sonata for Eight Horns for the Horn Octet of the University of New Mexico and Suite for Six Horns for the Vienna Horn Society.
 After a successful recording of Sonata for Eight Horns by hornists of the Czech Philharmonic Orchestra, Downes was commissioned to write Concerto for four Horns and Orchestra for the orchestra, played at the Dvorak Hall in Prague in February and March 2002.
 In March 2003 the work was recorded for broadcast by Czech Radio.
 In 2005, Downes returned to Prague hear the Czech Philharmonic Horns play his Five Dramatic Pieces for Eight Wagner Tubas.

 Downes composed Song of the Eagle for the James Madison University Flute Choir of Virginia, and Concerto for Two Pianos for the Duo Scaramouche, Sonata for Eight Pianists for soloists from France, Italy and Britain.
 He wrote Mela Kamavardhani for Indo-Jazz Fusions musicians in Calcutta, Delhi, and Bombay, and Fanfare for Madam Speaker for the installation of Betty Boothroyd MP as Chancellor of the Open University in 1994.
 Instrumental music included Concerto for Two Guitars written for Simon Dinnigan and Fred T. Baker playing with strings from the City of Birmingham Symphony Orchestra, the Concert Overture Towards a New Age commissioned for the 150th anniversary of the British Institution of Mechanical Engineers, which was premiered at the Symphony Hall, Birmingham, by the Royal Philharmonic Orchestra, and Suite for Brass Sextet written for the Czech Philharmonic Brass Sextet.

 Personal life

+Downes was born on 20 August, 1950 to parents Frank and Iris Downes.
+Frank Downes was a hornist, and [Frank's] brother was a violist.

 Downes married his wife, Cynthia, in 1976.
 She published his music under the company name Lynwood Music.
+They had two daughters, Anna and Paula; two grandsons, Oscar and Maxwell; and two granddaughters, Persephone and Emilia.
+Both of the Downes daughters became musicians: Anna is a violinist and Paula is a soprano as well as chief executive of Lynwood Music since 2013.

-Downes died on 2 January 2023, at age 72.
+Andrew Downes died on 2 January 2023, at age 72.
+He died from complications from ankylosing spondylitis; he suffered an accident in 2009 which led to permanent paraplegia.